tiagofreire-pt/rpi_uputronics_stratum1_chrony/README.md

 - [X] provide hardware timestamping for NTP and PTP packets on the Rpi 5B.
 - [X] provide PTP Hardware Clock (PHC) support under Chrony
 - [X] disable the internal hardware RTC DA9091 on the Rpi 5B.
-- [X] add support for the high precision RTC RV3028.
+- [X] add full support for the high precision RTC RV3028, including a new overlay to avoid the `dmesg` error "Voltage low, data is invalid".
 - [X] disable GLONASS GNSS usage #slavaukraini
 - [ ] correct the timekeeping skew from CPU temperature flutuation.